Transatel

 Transatel is a telecommunications company providing cellular connectivity solutions for both businesses and consumers.

 Founded in 2000, the company is led by its co-founders Jacques Bonifay (CEO) and Bertrand Salomon (Deputy CEO).
 Since 2019, Transatel has been a subsidiary of the NTT Group.

 Based in France, Transatel also has subsidiaries in the United Kingdom, Switzerland, Singapore, Argentina, Brazil, and the United States.

 Activities

 Internet of Things

-As a virtual mobile network operator (MVNO), Transatel provides global cellular connectivity services for M2M (machine-to-machine) and IoT (Internet of Things) applications across the automotive and connected industry sectors, including aviation, transportation, energy, agriculture, and healthcare.
+As a Mobile Virtual Network Operator (MVNO), Transatel provides global cellular connectivity services for M2M (machine-to-machine) and IoT (Internet of Things) applications across the automotive and connected industry sectors, including aviation, transportation, energy, agriculture, and healthcare.
 Its ITU-assigned network code 901-37, combined with roaming agreements with over 300 mobile and satellite operators, enables coverage in more than 200 countries and territories.

 Transatel’s client portfolio includes BMW, Airbus, Worldline, Cisco, Stellantis (formerly FCA), and Toyota.

 Expansion of Private Cellular Networks

 In 2021, Transatel introduced a technology that allows SIM cards to connect to both private enterprise 4G and 5G networks and public mobile operator networks.
 This innovation won multiple awards, including the IoT Awards 2021 (Ambitious Project) and the IoT Breakthrough Awards 2021 (Public Safety Solution of the Year).
 The solution was deployed by Toulouse Metropole during the Rugby World Cup to ensure connectivity for emergency services.